• Skip to primary navigation

 Can this recipe be made in a slow cooker?

-Yes, be sure to brown the meat and saute the onions before placing them in the slow cooker.
+Yes, brown the meat and saute the onions before placing them in the slow cooker.

 How can I use leftover tarragon?